 Point Scholar 2007 – 2009

-Most recently, Zak founded Movement Generation, an organization that brings together the next generation of young LGBT leaders and allies to build a broad-based, progressive movement for social change.
-Zak is currently pursuing a master’s degree in Counseling Psychology at the California Institute for Integral Studies and plans to address the impact of trauma in the activist community.
-He will work with LGBT leaders in the broader context of their organizational and social change work, as well as providing much-needed services to LGBT youth, especially transgender youth.
+Most recently, Zak founded Movement Generation, an organization that brings together the next generation of young LGBTQ leaders and allies to build a broad-based, progressive movement for social change.
+Zak recieved a master’s degree in counseling psychology at the California Institute for Integral Studies and plans to address the impact of trauma in the activist community.
+He will work with LGBTQ leaders in the broader context of their organizational and social change work, as well as providing much-needed services to LGBTQ youth, especially transgender youth.
 He hopes to eventually pursue his PhD in order to increase the field’s competency around transgender issues through academic scholarship.